stelltec/aerlytix-website-v2/src/company/about-us.md

       <div class="col">
         <div class="card p-4 h-100">
           <h4 class="fw-bold pb-2">Knowledgeable</h4>
           <p>We know aviation finance.
-We have built an incredible team with extensive insights into the nuances and complexities of aviation finance, harnessing this knowledge to build and develop powerful and efficient solutions.</p>
+We have built an incredible team with extensive insight into the complexities of aviation finance.
+We harness this knowledge to build and develop powerful and efficient solutions.</p>
         </div>
       </div>
       <div class="col">
         <div class="card p-4 h-100">
-          <h4 class="fw-bold pb-2">Transformative</h4>
+          <h4 class="fw-bold pb-2">Transformation</h4>
-          <p>We aim to shape decision-making within the industry by providing technology and analytics solutions to transform processes and bring clarity to decision-making.</p>
+          <p>We aim to reshape decision-making within the industry by providing technology and analytics solutions to transform processes and bring clarity to decision-making.</p>
         </div>
       </div>
       <div class="col">
         <div class="card p-4 h-100">
           <h4 class="fw-bold pb-2">Customer-centric</h4>
           <p>Building specialist technology requires intensive customer engagement.
-Beyond initial requirements gathering and delivery, we are always listening to client needs and never afraid to evolve as our clients evolve.</p>
+Beyond initial requirements gathering and delivery, we intune with client needs and evolve as our clients evolve.</p>
         </div>
       </div>
     </div>